AckerlyXu/heima/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 For more information about storage services queues, see [How to: Use the Queue Storage Service](http://go.microsoft.com/fwlink/?LinkID=264702).
 For information about the web service for storage services queues, see [Queue Service Concepts](http://go.microsoft.com/fwlink/?LinkId=264788).
 For information about how to send messages to a storage services queue by using Visual Studio, see [Sending Messages to a Storage Services Queue](https://msdn.microsoft.com/library/azure/jj649344.aspx).

+>[!NOTE]
->[AZURE.NOTE] Storage services queues are distinct from service bus queues.
+> Storage services queues are distinct from service bus queues.
 For more information about service bus queues, see Service Bus Queues, Topics, and Subscriptions.

 ## Work with Table Resources